×

 Swot Analysis of "Long-Term Orientation in the Benedictine Monastery of Admont" written by Dietmar Sternad includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Monastery Admont facing as an external strategic factors.
 Some of the topics covered in Long-Term Orientation in the Benedictine Monastery of Admont case study are - Strategic Management Strategies, Leadership, Manufacturing, Social responsibility, Strategy, Sustainability and Leadership & Managing People.

-Some of the macro environment factors that can be used to understand the Long-Term Orientation in the Benedictine Monastery of Admont casestudy better are - – digital marketing is dominated by two big players Facebook and Google, increasing energy prices, there is increasing trade war between United States & China, geopolitical disruptions, supply chains are disrupted by pandemic , technology disruption, customer relationship management is fast transforming because of increasing concerns over data privacy, wage bills are increasing, increasing inequality as vast percentage of new income is going to the top 1%, etc
+Some of the macro environment factors that can be used to understand the Long-Term Orientation in the Benedictine Monastery of Admont casestudy better are - – digital marketing is dominated by two big players Facebook and Google, there is increasing trade war between United States & China, increasing energy prices, competitive advantages are harder to sustain because of technology dispersion, supply chains are disrupted by pandemic , increasing household debt because of falling income levels, wage bills are increasing, cloud computing is disrupting traditional business models, increasing inequality as vast percentage of new income is going to the top 1%, etc

 12 Hrs